Don’t forget seniors on Valentine’s Day!

 And, my favorite Valentine’s Day gift for senior health and wellness organization:

 Happy Valentines Day, and good luck on becoming the favorite child/ grandchild!
 I would love to hear if you have any other gift suggestions!
-Start your journey for health organization by subscribing to the blog for a packet of printable freebies, weekly emails and tips on senior care and health.
+Start your journey in health organization by subscribing to the blog for a packet of printable freebies, weekly emails and tips on senior care and health.

-1. These are some great gift ideas for seniors.
+These are some great gift ideas for seniors.
 When my parents were alive, we would buy these types of gifts for them, and the smile on their face was priceless.